giantswarm/csi-external-snapshotter-app/README.md

 # CSI External Snapshotter

-To be able to create volume snapshots with Cinder CSI, we need to install CRDs and snapshot controller.
+To be able to create volume snapshots with any CSI, we need to install CRDs and a snapshot controller.
 See https://github.com/kubernetes/cloud-provider-openstack/blob/989d067f62c24338d3f41b295fd3510b76182fde/docs/cinder-csi-plugin/features.md#volume-snapshots